haseebanwar/create-react-pkg/README.md

 Your package is ready to be published.

+## Philosophy

+Create React Package is divided into two packages:

+- `create-react-package` is a command line tool that you use to create new react packages.
+- `react-package-scripts` is a development dependency in the generated projects that encapsulates all the build tools.

 ## Customization

-Create react package uses Rollup, Babel, Jest, and ESLint under the hood.
-These tools are pre-configured for you but can be customized to your needs.
+Create React Package uses Rollup, Babel, Jest, and ESLint under the hood.
+These tools are pre-configured and the default configuration is enogh for most packages but you can customize them to your needs.

 Create a file called `rps.config.js` at the root of your project like so: